-- c.
-Detailed Budget.
-In order to evaluate the cost-benefit of the project, provide a detailed breakdown of project costs.
-Provide a detailed budget, including the anticipated expenses for all budget categories listed in (b) above (Complete Table A).
-Also breakdown total project cost by task (Complete Table B.) If the E-Form table does not allow for the detail necessary, include the budget in Excel format as an attachment. - 7.
-References.
-In alphabetical order, list citations for statements of fact and sources of data included in the application/proposal.
-The Review Committee may request copies of reference documents. - 8.
+- 9. References.
+In alphabetical order, list citations for statements of fact and sources of data included in the application/proposal (hyperlinks can be provided if available).
+The Review Committee may request copies of reference documents. - 10.
 Supplemental Information.
 Note the type of supplemental information that is being provided in addition to the Grant Proposal E-Form.

-Water Quality Planning staff may request additional information if the Proposal is incomplete or as otherwise necessary to determine eligibility and rank the project.
+Water Quality Planning staff may request additional information as necessary to determine eligibility and rank the proposed activities\projects.

-If additional assistance towards completing a Grant Proposal is required, please contact Birgit Widegren at (775)-687-9550 or via email at bwidegren@ndep.nv.gov.
+If additional assistance towards completing a Grant Proposal is required, please contact Christian Fritsen at (775)-687-9558 or via email at cfritsen@ndep.nv.gov.